 Data analysis allows users to collapse or group categories according to their research requirements.
 For example, when constructing a pivot table, it is possible to group the various Battle categories into a single event type, rather than differentiate between them.

-It is also possible to exclude some event types from analysis, for example, leaving out all non-violent activity (Headquarters or base established; Non-violent activity by a conflict actor; and Non-violent transfer of territory).
+It is also possible to exclude some event types from analysis, for example, leaving out all non-violent strategic developments (Headquarters or base established; Strategic development; and Nonviolent transfer of territory).